jbezney61/PHAROS/README.md

 and generates the calibration tables and report used to judge whether the model is reliable enough for downstream conversion analysis.

-Calibration defaults to raw mode, cell-line labels in `cell_name`, and 300 cells per control and target state.
-Each cell-line/drug conversion independently selects its PCA/PLS-DA scoring projection from PCA components `96,128,192,256` and PLS components `64,96,128,192`, without whitening.
-Use `--cell-col` for datasets with a different label column.
-Fixed projection sizes remain available with `--no-projection-auto-select-components`; combine that flag with `--projection-method none` to score full embeddings.

 If you want an example of the processed Tahoe-100M dataset to generate the target calibration, download the dataset from https://zenodo.org/records/21925263.
 This is the dataset used to generate the main results: `Tahoe100m_3_cell_lines_alldrugs_5uMconc_log1p_norm10k.SE600M.h5ad.gz`